Follow the step by step process or choose what situation that best describes you:

 Registration with the Florida Board of Bar Examiners

 The Florida Board of Bar Examiners Law encourages students to register with the Board during their first year of law school.
-You may file a Registrant Bar Application online at the board's website and pay the filing fee at this time.
+You may file as a First Year Student online at the board's website and pay the filing fee at this time.
 The Board will conduct a character and fitness investigation as well.
-When it comes time to take the bar exam, the Registrant Bar Application must be converted into a Bar Application by filing a Supplement to Registrant Bar Application available online.
+When it comes time to take the bar exam, the Student Registration must be converted into a Bar Application by filing a Conversion Form online.
 This should be filed at the beginning of your last year in law school, to make sure that the Board completes its character and fitness investigation before you take the Bar exam.
-Students should read the Board’s publication, Introduction to the Bar Admission Process, for further details.

 Online Law Degrees